timf34/timf34.github.io/lists/interesting_words.md

 # Words

-I like learning words that are in some languages but not others.
+Words that are in some languages but not others.

 Related links:
 - Top HN comment [here](https://news.ycombinator.com/item?id=37189556)
-- That essay on bird watching (re making continuous things in your environment discreet, appreciating them more)
+- TODO: find That essay on bird watching/ flowers (re making continuous things in your environment discreet)

 - Feyli